roomate/Shell-Python/README.md

 If you want a complete and visual display of the child+parent hierarchical relationship running on your computer, you can type [**pstree**](https://man7.org/linux/man-pages/man1/pstree.1.html) in your shell.

 ## Signals
 [Signals](https://docs.python.org/3/library/signal.html) are a way for processes to communicate preemptively, that is, with top level priority.
-For example, when you type CTRL+Z on your keyboard while a foreground process is running, it is sent a signal that definitively stop it.
+For example, when you type CTRL+C on your keyboard while a foreground process is running, it is sent a signal that definitively stop it.
 You most often need to define signal handlers.
 They are functions called when a signal is sent by a process, allowing to treat, if necessary, each situation in its own manner.
 One can for example cite `SIGTSTP` or `SIGINT` for respectively interrupting or stopping a process.
 The signals are also central for multi-processing because they are heavily employed for `bg` and `fg` commands.

 ## In practice